 It does not require configuration if we do not want to make an advanced use, for the moment, simply click on Install.

-Once finished, we need to make sure that the start on boot, show in sidebar and protection mode options are active.
+Once finished, we need to make sure that the start on boot and show in sidebar options are active.

-Restart the Home Assistant server from Configuration ➡ General ➡ Server management ➡ Restart
+Restart the Home Assistant server from Configuration ➡ Server Controls ➡ Server management ➡ Restart

-The Configurator button will appear on the sidebar, selecting it will open a new page with an editor, a snippet selector, and the configuration, search and file explorer buttons.
+The File Editor button will appear on the sidebar, selecting it will open a new page with an editor, a snippet selector, and the configuration, search and file explorer buttons.